lixianmin/chatgpt-tweak/README.md

 ##### 1 Main Features

-1. **Customizable prompts**: Each time a message is sent, it can be accompanied by a selected prompt to prevent ChatGPT from getting carried away.
+1. **Customized prompts**: In the text box, typing '/' can list the currently customized prompts.
+If you wish to include a specific prompt with each message you send to ChatGPT, you can select that prompt by clicking on it with your mouse.
 2. **Quickly switch between message history**: Pressing the up and down arrow keys (↑↓) in the input box can switch between message history, making it easy to adjust and resend messages.

 <img src="./src/assets/images/content.png" style="zoom:100%" />